sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 Registration Lookup

-Also at 3rd level, you have access to official registration recordsñwhether legally or via a ëfriendí in law enforcementñand can request the registered owner and address of a starship as long as you know itís registration IDñoften displayed on the hull of a ship, but also automatically available by its transponder code.
+Also at 3rd level, you have access to official registration records√±whether legally or via a √´friend√≠ in law enforcement√±and can request the registered owner and address of a starship as long as you know it√≠s registration ID√±often displayed on the hull of a ship, but also automatically available by its transponder code.
 The process usually takes one hour.

 I Need A Location On The Suspect

-Beginning at 6th level, you become adept at finding your target by using officialñand unofficialñdatabases, old connections, and other surveillance techniques.
+Beginning at 6th level, you become adept at finding your target by using official√±and unofficial√±databases, old connections, and other surveillance techniques.
 When trying to locate an individual, you have advantage on that check.
 You can narrow your target down to a planetary body, but if you critically succeed on the check, you can pinpoint it to a city or other settlement.
-You can use the following methods (or others with the Narratorís approval) to locate your target:
+You can use the following methods (or others with the Narrator√≠s approval) to locate your target:

 * Use databases with an Intelligence (computers) check.
 * Contact old friends and allies with a Charisma (investigation) check.

-The DC of the check is based on the targetís distance:
+The DC of the check is based on the target√≠s distance:

 **Distance DC**